 Urine enjoyed a good reputation in medieval Europe, and this was one case in which supply could happily meet demand.
 Victims of the Black Death would often be bathed in urine several times a day to relieve the symptoms of the plague.

-Here’s another solution that plague victims wouldn’t have wanted to hear.
-The buboes (sores) were cut open, and a paste was applied.
+Here’s another solution that plague victims wouldn’t have wanted to hear: the buboes (sores) of the infected were cut open, and a paste was applied.
 The paste was made from a mixture of tree resins, flower roots, and poo.
 Doctors loved the stuff.

 Unfortunately for the weak-stomached, this smelly paste was pushed inside their open wounds, which would then be tightly wrapped to keep the disgusting concoction inside.
-I’m starting to wonder whether the plague itself was really responsible for the massive death-rate after all. . . .
+It makes you wonder if the plague itself was really responsible for the massive death-rate after all.

 Vicary’s technique spread far and wide, with crazy people everywhere turning themselves into the hosts of plague-ridden chicken parasites.
 This Vicary guy was so popular that to this very day a special lecture is held annually in his honor by the Royal College of Surgeons in England.
 But then again, science is a religion after all.

 This list wouldn’t be complete without talking about perhaps the most severe method of treating the plague.
 Some people took the religious thing a little far and decided that the best cure for the plague was to purge the Earth of Jews.
 Governors of cities across Europe rounded up Jews, boarded them up in their homes, and then set them alight.